-- (a) Comply with AS/NZS 4129 - (b) Manufactured from PE100 material

-(b)(c) Have a compound with a minimum installed pressure rating of PN16.
+- (a) Comply with AS/NZS 4129 - (b) Manufactured from PE100 material - (c) Have a minimum installed pressure rating of PN16. - (d) Be installed using a welding clamp to ensure the saddle maintains the recommended welding contact area and pressure during installation.

-- (c)(d) Be installed using a welding clamp to ensure the saddle maintains the recommended welding contact area and pressure during installation. - (e) Be installed in accordance with the manufacturer's recommendation, notwithstanding the requirements of PIPA POP001.
+(e) Be installed in accordance with the manufacturer's recommendation, notwithstanding the requirements of PIPA POP00110.